Who Wants a Subluxation-Free World?

 And that’s true for subluxations as well.
 Because like poverty, subluxations are symptoms.

-For the most rabid who have misinterpreted B. J. Palmer’s “one-cause-one-cure” observation, and who imagine that subluxations are the root cause of virtually every malady known to man, I often use the leaky roof metaphor.
-A leaky roof (stress) produces a water stain in the ceiling (subluxation), which damages the carpet (symptom).
+For the most rabid who have misinterpreted B. J. Palmer’s “one-cause-one-cure” observation and imagine subluxations are the root cause of virtually every malady known to man, I often use the leaky roof metaphor.
+A leaky roof (stress) produces a water stain in the ceiling (subluxation).
+Which damages the carpet (symptom).
 Is the wet carpet the real problem?
 No. Is the ceiling stain the real problem?
 No. Is the leaky roof the real problem?
 I think so, since rain, like physical, chemical and emotional stress is here for the duration of our lives.
 They seem to be “givens.”
-After all, you’re only likely to stop subluxating when you no longer have stress in your life, which, for most us, will be when gravity claims victory and our bodies can no longer exceed room temperature.
+After all, you’re only likely to stop subluxating when you no longer have stress in your life, which for most us will be when gravity claims victory and our body can no longer exceed room temperature.

 Naturally, this observation roils the aforementioned idealistic chiropractor.
 Because many chiropractors who have made subluxations the enemy are often anti-medicine.
 “You’re not going to vaccinate your children are you?
 Heavens!”
 (Shame.)
 “You’re not going to take one of those “stomach-bleeding-kidney-killing-liver-destroying-over-the-counter pain relievers are you!”
 (Guilt.)